 Installing an electric vehicle charger at your home

-Before installing an electric vehicle charging point (EV charger) at your home, you’ need to check that it can be installed safely and seek our permission.
-Some homes are suitable for EV chargers, but others may not be because of parking arrangements, safety considerations or shared spaces.
+Before installing an electric vehicle charging point (EV charger) at your home, you need to check that it can be installed safely and seek our permission.
+Some homes are suitable for EV chargers, but others may not because of parking arrangements, safety considerations or shared spaces.

 That’s why it’s important to contact us before you buy or install a charger.

-Requesting permission to install an electrical vehicle charger
+How do I request permission to install an electrical vehicle charger?

 When submitting your request, please include: